galaxyproject/galaxy-hub/content/blog/2022-06-22-outreachy-intro/index.md

 This is only the 2nd time the Galaxy Community is participating in the Outreachy internship program, so you may not be very familiar with it yet.

-Outreachy Internship Program offers 3 month long paid internships to people who are underrepresented in free and open source projects.
+The Outreachy internship program offers 3-month-long paid internships to members of underrepresented communities in free and open source projects.

 And this is why we care: we believe we need to increase the diversity of contributors to Galaxy and that we need to be proactive to make it happen.